FREQUENTLY ASKED QUESTIONS

 What is your program's staff selection process and what training do they receive?

 While some of our staff have worked with persons served for over 15 years, we have guidelines in place that require all applicants to have a minimum of one (1) year experience working in this field.
 In addition to their work experience, our staff are also required to maintain a current CPR and First Aid certification as well as SAMA training.
 Employees also receive a comprehensive, state-mandated training on Abuse, Neglect and Exploitation.
 As of 2019, the abuse training is fully online and verified through an HHSC web portal.
 At the time of hire and throughout their employment, staff are also in-serviced on Special Needs, Medication Administration and Side Effects, nurse delegation, and other direct care topics relevant to the individuals served.
 All employees are required to undergo an intense criminal history background check including both State and Federal checks for Medicaid Fraud.
-In addition to training from our Residential Manager, each group home has a House Lead.
-House Leads have additional training and experience that they are able to share with the newly hired Direct Support Professionals.
+In addition to training from our Residential Coordinators, each group home has a tenured staff.
+Tenured staff have additional training and experience that they are able to share with the newly hired Direct Support Professionals.
 This is a great way for new staff to receive on-the-job training and mentoring for the first few months after hire.

 Do you have staff who speak other languages?

 Yes.
 Outside of English, we have some employees who are bilingual in Spanish, Igbo, and French.

 Our staff to client ratio is 1:3.
 However, some individuals may have 1:1 supervision and care depending on their specific Level of Need.